14,891 Shares in Urgent.ly Inc. (NASDAQ:ULY) Bought by Bank Hapoalim BM

-Bank Hapoalim BM purchased a new position in Urgent.ly Inc. (NASDAQ:ULY – Free Report) during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 14,891 shares of the company’s stock, valued at approximately $47,000.
-Bank Hapoalim BM owned 0.11% of Urgent.ly as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bank Hapoalim BM acquired a new position in Urgent.ly Inc. (NASDAQ:ULY – Free Report) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund acquired 14,891 shares of the company’s stock, valued at approximately $47,000.
+Bank Hapoalim BM owned about 0.11% of Urgent.ly at the end of the most recent quarter.

 Urgent.ly Price Performance